Scoring Criteria

 Gender Fair rates companies on a 100-point index assessing five key areas:

-*Women in Management: Management figures are self-reported, and definitions may vary.
+Management figures are self-reported, and definitions may vary.

 We analyze a company's ability to provide a supportive working environment for employees.
 Questions include: